Are you serious about living within your means and maximizing your resident salary? Here are 15 tips to get you moving in the right direction!

 10) Establish income based payments on student loans

 Income based payments are nice in residency because you have little income.
 Also, if you’re going for PSLF, you want to get those qualified payments going asap.
 Don’t get overly ambitious and try to pay off your student loans before you do anything else.
-Check out our Physician’s complete guide to medical school loans to help you get started putting together your student loan plan.
+Build up some cash reserves first before you get aggressive with your loans.

 11) Use cash

 If you’re having trouble budgeting, stop using credit cards!
 Even if you’re grandfathered into the best credit card rewards system known to man – when working to live frugally, cash works best.
 Cash runs out quickly, and when it does, stop spending!
 If you can’t imagine going all in with cash, start small.
 Go to all cash in your weakness area (like dining out or shopping).